microsoft/responsible-ai-toolbox/CONTRIBUTING.md

 First ensure you have [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed (which in turn may require installing `node`).

+This repository is tested with node 14.x, 15.x and 16.x, so using the latest 16.x version is recommended.

 Using npm you can install `yarn` as follows:

 ```